 1. Cream the butter properly

 Creaming is the process of mixing butter and sugar together to ensure even distribution of the butter through the cookie dough.
-It introduces air to the mixture and helping it to rise, hence creating lighter texture and finer crumb to your cookies.
-Creaming butter and sugar properly also increases the volume of your cookie dough which equals to more cookies.
+It introduces air to the mixture and helps it to rise, hence creating a lighter texture and finer crumb to your cookies.
+Creaming butter and sugar properly also increases the volume of your cookie dough which equals more cookies.

 2. Chop your chocolate chunks

 As explained before, I chopped my own chocolate chunks instead of chocolate chips.
 When you chop your own chunks of chocolate, the pieces come out in all different sizes.
 Your cookies will hide a surprise in every bite as some cookies will have big chocolate chunks or even they only have little fragments of chocolate.
 I also like to use chopped chocolate because the pieces tend to melt more than standard chocolate chips, which are designed to retain their shape when baked.
 Feel free to use milk, semisweet, or bittersweet, whichever you prefer.

 To trick to make these cookies gooey is to not over bake them.
 At the end of the baking time, these cookies will look soft and gooey.
 Just take them out of the oven and leave them for a few minutes on your baking tray and they will start to harden.